schulze-paul/Ray-Tracer/README.md

 ## Optimizations

-### Custom Extension
+### Custom C Extension
 I created a custom Python extension in C using [Cython](https://cython.org/) to handle the bulk of the computational expenses.

 ### Parallelization
-Ray tracing is well suited for parallelization.
-The

 <div>
   <img width=350 src=https://github.com/schulze-paul/ray-tracer/blob/feature/speedup/images/parallel_time.png>
   <img width=350 src=https://github.com/schulze-paul/ray-tracer/blob/feature/speedup/images/parallel_speedup.png>
 </div>

+**Figure 1: Execution time and speedup using parallelization.**

+Ray tracing is well suited for parallelization.
+I used the multiprocessing library to distribute the number of rays per pixel among the available cores.
+The speedup is significant with each additional core until 9 cores where we hit a platau of about 3.5x.

+### Bounding Volume Hierarchy

+### Scattering PDF